 So, how do you avoid these negative aspects when posting a video?
 Simple.
 Work on customizing your YouTube channel as much as possible.
 Tag each video you post with the proper keywords in order to ensure the best search result.
 The same goes for transcriptions.
 Remember, every word in a transcription acts as a keyword when using search engines to locate your video.

 Properly optimizing each video on your channel will help ensure quality and credibility.
-Credibility is huge with your viewers—they want to feel like they can not only be engaged by the products and brand you are showcasing through video, but also trust your company enough purchase that product or brand.
+Credibility is huge with your viewers—they want to feel like they can not only be engaged by the products and brand you are showcasing through video platforms, but also trust your company enough purchase that product or brand.

 Vimeo is another video platform that is on the rise, and guess what?
 Vimeo does not run any advertisements on the videos you upload.
 Vimeo’s layout is much cleaner and less polluted with advertisements and poor quality videos.
 This alone captures the attention of businessmen and women who want to showcase a professional, quality video.
 So, when matching up Vimeo to YouTube, you could say that Vimeo wins the quality over quantity award.